MultitudeVR/ChatCompletionsGUI/README.md

 # Chat Completions GUI

-This is a simple Graphical User Interface (GUI) application for working with the OpenAI API, allowing you to use OpenAI's Chat Completions (GPT-3.5-turbo and GPT-4) in your local desktop environment.
+This is a simple Graphical User Interface (GUI) application for working with the OpenAI API, allowing you to use OpenAI's Chat Completions (GPT-3.5-turbo, GPT-4, and now GPT-4-turbo) in your local desktop environment.

 ![Screenshot of Chat Completions GUI](chat_completions_gui.png)